What’s in this article

-The Comprehensive Economic Cooperation Agreement (CECA) is a free trade agreement between Singapore and India that aims to improve bilateral trade relations was signed in 2005.
+The Comprehensive Economic Cooperation Agreement (CECA) is a free trade agreement between Singapore and India CECA that aims to improve bilateral trade relations and was signed in 2005.

-In the presence of India Prime Minister Narendra Modi and Singapore Prime Minister Lee Hsien Loong, Singapore and India successfully completed the second review of the India-Singapore Comprehensive Economic Cooperation Agreement (CECA).
-It allows four types of businesspeople to travel between Singapore and India.
+In the presence of Indian Prime Minister Narendra Modi and Singapore Prime Minister Lee Hsien Loong, Singapore and India completed the second review of the India-Singapore Comprehensive Economic Cooperation Agreement (CECA).
+It allows four types of business people to travel between Singapore and India.

 Our FTAs increase access to overseas markets for our companies when they export goods and services, protect their interests abroad, and provide clarity on foreign legislation.